I’ve taken the Big Five Aspects Scale personality test.

 “People moderately low in industriousness are not judgmental to themselves or others.
 They tend to let people, including themselves, off the hook.
 They are less likely to believe that people fail because they don’t apply themselves or work hard, assuming that chance and luck play the determining roles.
 They are not prone to guilt, self-disgust or self-contempt, and have a laissez-faire, whatever-will-be-will-be attitude toward life.”

 My comment: Well, I’m certainly not the martyr type.
-And, I do have a problem with procrastination combined with doing my best work when there’s a deadline.
-This personality trait is actually something I’ve been working on improving for more than two decades.
+And, I have a problem with procrastination combined with doing my best work when there’s a deadline.
+This personality trait is something I’ve been working on improving for more than two decades.

 2B.
 Orderliness: Moderately Low